uwcartlab/webmapping/README.md

 This book and its resources can be downloaded directly from Github for individual use.
 Each Chapter folder contains the chapter content, as well as any data and files referenced.

-If you're an instructor using Canvas (or a similar LMS), and want to incorporate  book materials directly onto a course site, additional steps are necessary.
+If you're an instructor using Canvas (or a similar LMS), and want to incorporate  book materials directly into a course site, additional steps are necessary.

 1. Download the book.
 2. Convert Markdown files to HTML